Voluntary Indigenous Self-Identification

 - Improve connections with Indigenous communities.

-Self-identification is voluntary and confidential, and you won't need to produce any documentation.
+Self-identification is voluntary and confidential.
 All collected information is confidential and will not be shared, as outlined in the Freedom of Information and Protection of Privacy Act.
 The information will only be used to help us provide relevant support, services and resources.

 Applying as an Indigenous student